Dr-Dre420/ApnaCollegeDemo/README.md

 # ApnaCollegeDemo
-Learning how to use Git and Github, this is my first repository.
+Learning how to use Git and GitHub, this is my first repository.
+Author - Arnav Jain